appirio-digital/ezbake/CONVENTIONS.md

 ##### ingredients

 The keys of the `ingredients` is where you would define the inputs from a user via [inquirer](https://www.npmjs.com/package/inquirer).
 See the examples on the Inquirer documentation to see how to structure specific questions.
 You have full control over the `inquirer` questions to ask, as well as validations, filters, etc.

+##### icing

+The keys of `icing` is an array of commands you want to execute after ezbake completes cooking the recipe.
+This could be anything, from plain bash commands to a reference to an executable script.